garden-io/garden/docs/reference/module-types/kubernetes.md

       # type.
       podSelector:

-    # Set to false if you don't want the Runs's result to be cached.
+    # Set to false if you don't want the Run's result to be cached.
 Use this if the Run needs to be run any time your
     # project (or one or more of the Run's dependants) is deployed.
 Otherwise the Run is only re-run when its version
     # changes, or when you run `garden run`.
     cacheResult: true